MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-display-alerts-and-dialog-boxes-using-the-infopath-2003-object-model.md

 - infopath 2003-compatible form templates, displaying dialog boxes,form templates [InfoPath 2007], displaying dialog boxes,alerts, displaying in InfoPath 2003-compatible form templates,dialog boxes, displaying in InfoPath 2003-compatible form templates,InfoPath 2003-compatible form templates, displaying alerts
 localization_priority: Normal
 ms.assetid: 721ac58e-56d9-4e3b-93f1-849e0c94d010
-description: "When writing code to extend the functionality of a form template that uses the InfoPath 2003 object model, it is often useful to provide the user with information in a dialog box.
-Programmatically displaying a dialog box and related user interface elements is accomplished in InfoPath by using the methods of the UIObject interface."
+description: "When writing code to extend the functionality of a form template that uses the InfoPath 2003 object model, it is often useful to provide the user with information in a dialog box."
 ---

 # Display Alerts and Dialog Boxes Using the InfoPath 2003 Object Model